linkerd/website/linkerd.io/content/2.11/reference/architecture.md

 container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)
 that runs before any other containers are started.
-It [uses iptables](https://github.com/linkerd/linkerd2-proxy-init) to route all TCP traffic to and from the pod through the pod.
+It [uses iptables](https://github.com/linkerd/linkerd2-proxy-init) to route all TCP traffic to and from the pod through the proxy.

 There are two main rules that `iptables` uses: